UPPMAX/bianca_workshops/docs/beginner/slurm_intro.md

     - Each core can do work more or less independently.
         - On a cluster, like Bianca, a [_thread_](https://en.wikipedia.org/wiki/Thread_(computing)) (sequence of programmed instructions) typically occupies one core.

 There are two types of nodes:

 Type          |Purpose
 --------------|--------------------------
-Login node    | Start jobs for worker nodes and do easy things. \n You share 2 cores and 15 GB RAM with active users within your SENS project.
+Login node    | Start jobs for worker nodes and do easy things/calculations.
+You share 2 cores and 15 GB RAM with active users within your SENS project.
-Compute nodes | Do hard calculations, either from scripts or an interactive session
+Compute nodes | Do big calculations, either from scripts or an interactive session

 ???- info  "Principle"